angular/angular/aio/content/guide/web-worker.md

 ## Adding a web worker

-To add a web worker to an existing project use the Angular CLI `ng generate` command.
+To add a web worker to an existing project, use the Angular CLI `ng generate` command.

 `ng generate web-worker` *location*